 Household projections are typically published a few months after the SNPPs.
 In the future, we would like to publish the household projections and SNPPs at a similar time.
-This has not been possible for the 2016-based household projections due to the methodological changes being applied following the transfer of the household projections from the Ministry of Housing, Communities and Local Government (MHCLG) to ONS.

-This timetable ensures that the projections are available to two important customers, MHCLG and the Department of Health and Social Care (DHSC), for their use in resource allocation and planning.
+This timetable ensures that the projections are available to two important customers, the MHCLG and Department of Health and Social Care (DHSC), for their use in resource allocation and planning.

 For more details on related releases, the release calendar provides 12 months’ advance notice of release dates.
 In the unlikely event of a change to the pre-announced release schedule, public attention will be drawn to the change and the reasons for the change explained at the same time, as set out in the Code of Practice for Statistics.

-- These adjustments are described on pages 4 to 5 and 13 to 16 of Household Projections 2014-based: Methodological Report (PDF, 781.7KB).
+- These adjustments are described on pages 4 to 5 and 13 to 16 of Household Projections 2014-based: Methodological Report.

 Main data sources

-2016-based subnational population projections by age and sex
+- 2018-based subnational population projections by age and sex

-prison population data from offender management statistics quarterly
+- prison population data from offender management statistics quarterly

 To produce base household representative rates (HRRs), the following data sources are used:

-2001 Census data – household reference persons (HRPs) by age and sex; these data were obtained from 2001 Census commissioned table C1092_01 and this table is listed as a 2001 Census commissioned table and can be obtained free of charge from Census Customer Services
+- 2001 Census data – household reference persons (HRPs) by age and sex; these data were obtained from 2001 Census-commissioned table C1092_01 and this table is listed as a 2001 Census-commissioned table and can be obtained free of charge from Census Customer Services

-2001 Census data – household populations by age and sex
+- 2001 Census data – household populations by age and sex

-2011 Census data – HRPs by age and sex
+- 2011 Census data – HRPs by age and sex

 Use of other data sources in the projection of HRRs

-The 2014-based household projections used Labour Force Survey (LFS) data in the projection of HRRs, to adjust the 2011 Census data point to reflect the new HRP definition, to combine the two fitted trends used to project forward the five Census points of data, and to make further adjustments at the England level for 2002 to 2011 data.
+The 2014-based household projections used Labour Force Survey (LFS) data in the projection of HRRs, to adjust the 2011 census data point to reflect the new HRP definition, to combine the two fitted trends used to project forward the five Census points of data, and to make further adjustments at the England level for 2002 to 2011 data.